The Cardinals have been

 and two out, Motte, the worst in the bullpen at stranding inherited runners,

-permitted a game-tying single by New
+permitted a game-tying single by

-17-of-39 inherited runners to score this season.
+Motte has allowed 17-of-39 inherited runners to score this season.

 Thole is a left-handed hitter, but the Cardinals don't seem to have much confidence in their left-handed relief.
-Motte, on the other hand, is being solved at a .340 clip by
+Motte, on the other hand, is being solved at a .340 clip by left-handed hitters.

-my job," Motte said.
+"Obviously, I didn't do my job," Motte said.
 Of the sinker he threw, Motte said, "It didn't really do anything."

 Manager Tony La Russa

 pulled right-handed reliever Lance Lynn for another right-hander, Motte.
 "It